kbase/staging_service/docs/api.md

 Note that the "message" is that returned by the globus api, and out of scope for documentation here.

-> TODO: we should provide our own message, or return the globus rZesponse data, but not
+> TODO: we should provide our own message, or return the globus response data, but not
 > return the globus response data (a json object) into a string and call it a message!

 ### Error Response